UNLAWFUL SALE & TRANSFER AND ILLEGAL PURCHASE OF FIREARMS LAWYER

 HOW ZLF CAN HELP

-If you are uncertain about the answers to any of the questions listed in a firearms purchase or carry permit application, it is highly recommended that you hold off until you run an FBI criminal background check.
+If you are uncertain about the answers to any of the questions listed in a firearms purchase or carry permit application, it is highly recommended that you hold off until you run both state and FBI criminal background checks.
 You should also retain counsel to review the application with you step by step, to insure that your answers are truthful and accurate.

 If you have already been denied the right to purchase a firearm, or obtain a carry permit, you should immediately consult with an attorney about filing a PICS challenge.